Corner-Mover: UR *7.5

 19. Be sure to understand the effects of the transform-tools, how to achieve proper line-up through correct orientation, and how to invert line-up turns, before you try to solve a cube.
 With the Elegant Method you are in control, so please don't interpret description as procedural instruction that must be followed passively and unthinkingly without understanding.
 This method is not like those other methods.
 Perhaps we can say that other methods use many complicated concepts and procedures that make the solution process mechanical, efficient, and thought-free.
-The Elegant Methed uses only 2 tools and 2 concepts, but requires a little intuition and a little thought for each move.
+The Elegant Methed uses only 2 tools and 3 concepts, but requires a little imagination, intuition, and thought for each move.

 20. I know of no other Methods that claim to be beautiful, minimal, or elegant.
 It seems that Philip Marshall's "Ultimate Solution" and the "Old Pochman Method" may be minimal in some ways, but both seem complicated.
 If anyone knows of another Method that is elegant, minimal, simple, or beautiful, please let me know.
 Thanks! -- peter [AT] dancing [DOT] org

-Now the two cubies are in each other's place; let's send RWB home; let's line it up with its Red facelet opposite its home, so that the Red facelet will end up on the Red face, after the Edge-Move. line up: UnWhite Big-Red; put left index finger on Wgo, left thumb on Rwb, hold the cube with those two at left-down; apply corner-move transform UR *7.5; invert: Big-Red Blue. -- DONE!
+Now the two cubies are in each other's place; let's send RWB home; let's line it up with its Red facelet opposite its home, so that the Red facelet will end up on the Red face, after the Corner-Move. line up: UnGreen Big-White; put left index finger on Wgo, left thumb on Rwb, hold the cube with those two at left-down; apply corner-move transform UR *7.5; invert: Big-White Green. -- DONE!

 Let's just swap the 2 flipped edges; line up: BigRed UnYellow; helper line up: UnRed; hold cube so that RedWhite is at fu, BlueRed is at fr; apply edge move transform U2R2 *3; invert: Red Yellow BigRed;